Fiserv/firstvision-apac/docs/APIs/User-Management/Add-User.md

 # Add User

-This service is used to add new security sign-on records.
-This newly created record determine the person’s access rights on the system. sign-on record must be setup and active for each person authorized to access the system.
+This service is used to add new security sign-on entity.
+This newly created entity determine the person’s access rights on the system.
+Sign-on entity must be setup and active for each person authorized to access the system.

-*More than one person cannot sign on to the system using the same sign-on record.
-A single person cannot sign on using the same sign-on record at multiple terminals at the same time.*
+*More than one person cannot sign on to the system using the same sign-on entity.
+A single person cannot sign on using the same sign-on entity at multiple terminals at the same time.*

 ## Endpoint